k8af/myDevOpBrain/AGILE BS/AGILE BS Detection.md

 Try to spot #projects “that are simply #waterfall or #spiral #development in #agile clothing.”
 One attempted #hybrid of #Waterfall and #Agile #development has been dubbed “water-Scrum-fall,” but the document warns against #imposters trying to claim this is #agile #development, using the sardonic moniker “agile-scrum-fall”.

-### How to #identify six signs that a project isn’t really using an #agile #development #methodology
-- lack of collaboration with end users *“missing-in-action throughout development.”*
-- no Prototypes for testing with users
-- loss of feedback.
-*“At a minimum, they should be present during Release Planning and User Acceptance Testing.”*